starblaz3/MaZsh/README.md

 * CTRL + D : stops reading input and sends sigkill to all the background processes in that session

 ### bonus : replay:
- * executes given command after every interval for the given time period.
+ * executes given command after every interval for the given time period